Roxanne (The Police song)

-"Roxanne" is a song by the British rock band the Police.
-The song was written by lead singer and bassist Sting and was released as a single on 7 April 1978, in advance of their debut album Outlandos d'Amour, released on 3 November.
+"Roxanne" is a song by the English rock band the Police.
+The song was written by lead singer and bassist Sting and was released as a single on 14 April 1978, in advance of their debut album Outlandos d'Amour, released on 17 November.
 It was written from the point of view of a man who falls in love with a prostitute.
-When re-released on 12 April 1979, the song peaked at on the UK Singles Chart.
+When re-released on 13 April 1979, the song peaked at on the UK Singles Chart.
 "Roxanne" is also their second single to be released and their first single on A&M Records.

 The song ranked No. 388 on the Rolling Stones "500 Greatest Songs of All Time" and was voted No. 85 by VH1 on its list of the "100 Greatest Rock Songs".

 "Roxanne" was the first song the band performed live at the 2007 Grammy Awards to kick off their 30th Anniversary Reunion Tour.
 In 2008, "Roxanne" was inducted into the Grammy Hall of Fame.

 Background

 Police lead singer Sting wrote the song inspired by the prostitutes he saw near the band's seedy hotel in Paris, France, where the Police were lodged in October 1977 to perform at the Nashville Club.
 The song's title comes from the name of the character in the play Cyrano de Bergerac, an old poster of which was hanging in the hotel foyer.

 Sting had conceived the song as a bossa nova, although he credits Police drummer Stewart Copeland for suggesting its final rhythmic form as a tango.
 During recording, Sting accidentally sat down on a piano keyboard in the studio, resulting in the atonal piano chord and laughter preserved at the beginning of the track.
 The Police were initially indifferent about the song, but Miles Copeland III was immediately enthusiastic after hearing it; he became their manager and got them their first record deal with A&M Records.

 We went into Surrey Sound Studios and it was working pretty well.
 We recorded a few tracks, one of which I wrote more or less as a throwaway.
 That was 'Roxanne', I didn't think much more about it until we played the album to Miles Copeland who is, of course, Stewart's brother and a bit of an entrepreneur, though he'd never been particularly interested in the Police.
 In fact, he'd kept away from it to say the least.
 He did come along to the sessions while we were putting the first album together but more or less just to offer brotherly advice to Stewart.
 He heard the album and quite liked it.
 When we got to Roxanne, we were a bit embarrassed because the song was a bit of an anachronism, because compared with our usual material it was slow, quiet and melodic.
 Far from saying he thought it was a piece of shit, he said it was amazing.
 I thought, 'He likes this song.
-This is fantastic!
+This is fantastic!'